cathyjf/CapitalisationExperiment/README.md

 + [Cathy J. Fitzpatrick][cathyjf] (cathyjf) created this program and analysed the results.
-+ The experiment design was a joint effort of Cathy Fitzpatrick and [David Stone][doublewise].
++ The experiment design was a joint effort of Cathy J. Fitzpatrick and [David Stone][doublewise].

 [agpl3]: http://www.fsf.org/licensing/licenses/agpl-3.0.html